acidanthera/AppleSupportPkg/README.md

 - Loads apfs.efi from ApfsContainer located on block device.
 - Apfs driver verbose logging suppressed.
+- Version system: connects each apfs.efi to the device from which it was retrieved

 ## AppleLoadImage
 Implementation of AppleLoadImage protocol discoverd in ApfsJumpStart Apple driver.
 This protocol installs in CoreDxe Apple's firmware.